 Avalanches have a wide variety of personalities.
-Avalanche specialists use nine distinct ‘characters’ to better describe and communicate the days avalanche conditions.
+Avalanche specialists use nine distinct ‘characters’ or ‘avalanche problem types’ to better describe and communicate the avalanche conditions.

 Dry Loose avalanches are the release of dry unconsolidated snow and typically occur within layers of soft snow near the surface of the snowpack.
 These avalanches start at a point and entrain snow as they move downhill, forming a fan-shaped avalanche.
 Other names for loose-dry avalanches include point-release avalanches or sluffs.